 A great way to carry this out is by hiring people who know and grew up in the local area.
-This can prove to be a huge advantage in building your local base because there is no one more knowledgeable about what the community looks for in business than the people who live there.
+This can prove a huge advantage in building your local base because no one is more knowledgeable about what the community looks for in business than those who live there.
 This is also a great way to spread the word about your small business on a micro level.
-Small businesses looking to expand their market on a macro level, however, may have to employ a specialized team to research potential market patterns and opportunities on a national/regional level.
+However, small businesses looking to expand their market on a macro level may have to employ a specialized team to research potential market patterns and opportunities on a national/regional level.

 5. Sending the Same Message to Different Clientele

-All in all, when it comes to strategizing your marketing for your business, you should think in a more micro perspective than a macro one.
-For example, you should create marketing campaigns targeting your local consumer before creating one for a regional/national level.
-This ensures that your ad is reaching your local customer first (you are a small business, after all).
+All in all, when it comes to strategizing your marketing for your business, you should think from a more micro perspective than a macro one.
+For example, you should create marketing campaigns targeting your local consumer before creating one on a regional/national level.
+This ensures that your ad reaches your local customer first (you are a small business, after all).
 This way, you can measure conversion for your small business locally before jumping into marketing for a broader consumer base.

 6. Not Being Realistic About Your Audience

 In 2017, consulting firm IHL Group released a report that showed which major chains were in the process of opening new locations or closing existing ones.
 The data revealed that Dunkin Donuts belonged to the former group, whereas Starbucks belonged to the latter.
 There are a few reasons for this, but they all revolve around Dunkin’s heightened understanding of their target audience.
 For example, Dunkin’ Donuts was smart enough to re-brand themselves to just “Dunkin” to avoid being associated with the ongoing donut trend fueled by over-paying hipsters.
-The re-branding was also a response to the increasing demand for newer brands and distaste for well-established staples of the industry.
+The re-branding was also a response to the increasing demand for newer brands and distaste for the industry’s well-established staples.